oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

 ## Key Vault Connection String Provider

 The Connection String Provider provides Oracle JDBC with a connection string managed by the Azure Key Vault service.
-This is a Resource Provider identified by the name `key-vault-tnsnames`.
+This is a Resource Provider identified by the name `ojdbc-provider-azure-key-vault-tnsnames`.

 This provider retrieves and decodes a `tnsnames.ora` file stored as a base64-encoded secret in Azure Key Vault, allowing selection of connection strings based on specified aliases.